suncoast-devs/intro-to-web-test-drive/chapter-2/00-intro-to-css/intro-to-css.md

 ## Possible Assignments

-- Adding CSS to our restaurant website
+- Adding CSS to our website

 ## Additional Resources